dreig-dawi/EXAMEN-1---Programaci-n/README.md

-# EXAMEN-1---Programaci-n
+# EXAMEN-1---Programacion
-Programing test from past years (in Catalan)
+Programing test from past years (in Spanish)